wengandrew/battery-talent-census/README.md

    more relevant (this is the answer to one of the main census questions, not from the company section).

+6. "How many live in one country but work for a company headquartered in another country?"

 ## Notes for Census Implementation Improvements

 1. For the question "What is your current employment situation?" include options